 Is it Safe to Clean Up Junk Files?

 As anyone who has ever used a computer knows, junk files are a fact of life.
 Over time, every system accumulates a certain amount of temporary files, error logs, and other detritus.
-In most cases, these files serve no purpose and can safely be deleted.
+These files usually serve no purpose and can safely be deleted.

 However, there are a few exceptions to this rule.
 First, it’s important to make sure that you know what a junk file is before you start deleting things.
 Many operating systems include files automatically created for temporary storage or crash recovery.

 If these files are deleted, it can cause problems.
-Additionally, some applications create their own temporary files; in general, it’s best to leave these alone unless you’re sure that the application doesn’t need them anymore.
+Additionally, some applications create their own temporary files; generally, it’s best to leave these alone unless you’re sure the application doesn’t need them anymore.

 Finally, it’s always a good idea to create a backup before you start deleting anything, just in case.
-With these caveats in mind, it’s generally safe to clean up junk files on your computer.
+With these caveats in mind, cleaning up junk files on your computer is generally safe.
 Doing so can reclaim valuable disk space and help keep your system running smoothly.

 How Do I Run the Windows Update Troubleshooter From the Command Line?